heshanjayasinghe/Gapstars/README.md

 Known issues
 ------------------------
 1. Play list does not refresh once item is deleted successfully.
+Please refresh and check for updates

-2. NavBar does not refrshed once new play list is successfully inserted or deleted
+2. NavBar does not refrshed once new play list is successfully inserted or deleted. .
+Please refresh and check for updates

 Implemented features
 --------------------------